schdck/schdck.github.io/_posts/2019-10-01-Installing-refind-with-Windows.md

 ---
 layout: post
 title:  "Installing refind with Windows 10"
-listed: true
+listed: false
 ---

-In this blog post I'll be covering the process of installing and troubleshooting of the [**refind**](https://www.rodsbooks.com/refind/) bootloader from a machine running Windows 10 1903 (although I hope this will survive any updates from Microsoft).
+In this blog post I'll be covering the process of installing and troubleshooting [**refind**](https://www.rodsbooks.com/refind/) bootloader from a machine running Windows 10 1903 (although I hope this will survive any updates from Microsoft).

 ![Screenshot of our desired result](images/refind_screenshot.jpg) _Our desired result_